 An "SMS" means you write your own regular text message.
 Patients will not be able to reply to these.

-If you choose to select an SMS, .
+If you choose to select an SMS.
 This is optional, you can also just write your own message.
-Creating and editing template can be done in your "Manage Templates" section.
+Creating and editing templates can be done in your "Manage Templates" section.
 Learn more here.